Kitaviss/box_packing_solution_showcase/README.md

 ### The Solution
 An automated 3D box packing algorithm that:
-- ✅ Selects the most appropriate box size from available inventory
+- ✅ Selects the most appropriate box size from available collaction of boxes
 - ✅ Generates optimal 3D placement coordinates for all items
-- ✅ Validates physical constraints (dimensions, weight, fragility)
+- ✅ Validates physical constraints
 - ✅ Provides visual 3D simulation for verification

 ---